"Ben-Hur: A Tale of the Christ" (MGM, 1925)

 The other warning is about snakes.
 A number of different species live at Iverson, but the ones you have to worry about are the rattlers.
 I still have yet to see my first rattlesnake at Iverson — the above photo is not shot there — but I've encountered other snakes at the site, and that was scary enough.
 The rattler is known to live there, so be careful about where you step, and if you do see one, give it some room.
 Word is they don't usually hassle you if you don't hassle them.

-Below are Amazon links to a few of the many DVD packages of the old "Lone Ranger" material.
-It comes and goes, but a couple of the sets I bought a while back appear to be out of print now, with a few copies still around.
+Below are Amazon links to some of the DVD packages of the old "Lone Ranger" material, with a warning that many of the best packages go out of print from time to time.